sc0ttkclark/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.8.1 =
+* Moved install logic from init into activation hook, some times the plugin's version option was coming up empty and causing DB table resets.
+* Implemented dbDelta function for schema modifications.

 = 0.8.0 =
 * Added ability to export to TXT file (pipe-delimited)